ibm-cloud-docs/Cloudant/api/authentication.md

 {: codeblock}

-If the credentials you supply in your cookie request are valid, the response contains a cookie that stays active for 24 hours.
+If the credentials you supply in your cookie request are valid, the response includes a cookie that stays active for 24 hours.

 #### Reply to request for a cookie